-LinkedIn is rolling out its latest feature for 2020 called LinkedIn stories.
+LinkedIn rolled out stories in 2020.
 If you are an Instagram user, you are familiar with the idea of sharing a story to your network.
-LinkedIn Stories enable members and organizations to share images and short videos of their everyday professional moments.
+Effective September 15 2021 they are discontinuing stories.

 How does stories work?